pavel-demin/red-pitaya-notes/mcpha.md

 The position of the HV/LV jumpers of the [fast analog inputs](https://redpitaya.readthedocs.io/en/latest/developerGuide/hardware/125-14/fastIO.html) should be chosen depending on the amplitude range of the input signal.
 Ideally, the amplitude range of the input signal should closely match the chosen hardware input range.

-The basic blocks of the system are shown on the following diagrams:
+The basic blocks of the system are shown in the following diagrams:

 ![Multichannel Pulse Height Analyzer]({{ "/img/mcpha.png" | prepend: site.baseurl }})